Wheeler Nature Park: Park history

-The first European-American who settled the property and constructed the original farmstead was Rufus Crossman, circa 1800.
+According to a study conducted by the Archaeological Consulting Team, Inc. in 2003, Native American activity dating between 5,000 to 7,000 years prior had been identified in the form of projectile points found within the park.
+The first European-American who settled the property and constructed the original farmstead was Rufus Crossman (purchased as Lot 120), circa 1800.
 Over the next century the majority of the land had been cleared for agriculture where a smaller natural forest stand remained, most likely cultivated as a sugar bush for maple syrup.
 Aerial photos taken in 1937 indicated four structures, including a large barn existed on the northwest corner of the property.
+The barn burned down on the evening of October 31, 1961 when three cows perished in the blaze that appeared to have started on the second floor where most of the baled hay had been stored.